 Qaqortoq

-There is a lively atmosphere in the city, with the few restaurants and cafés well-visited, and people keep up to date with each other’s lives.As in many other towns in South Greenland, there are ample opportunities for shorter or longer hikes of varying difficulty.
+There is a vibrant life in the town; the few restaurants and cafés are well-frequented, and people keep up with each other’s lives.
+As in many other towns in South Greenland, there are plenty of opportunities for shorter or longer hikes of varying difficulty.

-After a short boat ride from Qaqortoq, you can easily reach UNESCO World Heritage sites such as: Hvalsey Church Ruin and the beautiful Uunartoq (hot springs), as well as the entire fjord system in the hinterland, making it attractive to go sailing.
+After a short boat ride from Qaqortoq, you can easily reach UNESCO World Heritage sites such as: Hvalsey Church Ruins and the beautiful Uunartoq (hot springs), as well as the entire fjord system in the hinterland, making it attractive to go sailing.

 Population: 3,005